soruly/trace.moe/docs/README.md

 The `/api/search` endpoint has a request limit.

-Each API token is limited to 10 search per minute. (subject to change, may increase in future)
+Each API token is limited to 10 search per minute.

 Once the limit is reached.
 Server would respond HTTP 429 Too Many Requests, with a text message showing when the quota will reset.